vukovicpredrag/flightAdvisor/README.md

 ```
 ● Add cities.
-● Import the data for the airports and routes
+● Import data for the airports and routes
+*required for flight finder functionality
 ```

 Regular user is able to: